euroklicenka/euroklicenka/Manuály/Project Setup Guide.md

 > ❗ If the error "The supplied javaHome seems to be invalid.
 I cannot find the java executable" shows up, delete **%Path to Android Studio%/jre** folder and restart Android Studio.

-# 5. Run on an emulator
+# 5. Test on an emulator

 This section explains how to test the project on a simulated device.